GonzaloGuarner/ReactLawWebsite/README.md

 ## Styling

 TailwindCSS is used for styling.
 Common utilities are wrapped into reusable components in `ui/`.
-Avoid repeating long class strings.

 ---